 - Are homeless and unable to work based on work rule screening responses

-- Are participating in non-qualifying activity through DTA’s SNAP Path to Work Program
+- Are participating in non-qualifying activity through DTA’s Pathways to Work

 - Are working with a Criminal Offender Record Information (CORI) specialist to resolve CORI issues that interfere with your ability to work

 If you do not follow the ABAWD work rules

 If you fail to meet the ABAWD work rules for any 3 months, you will not be eligible for SNAP for the rest of the 36-month period unless you start meeting the requirement or become exempt from the rules.